rfloarea/library-app/README.md

 - Clear commits are really nice.
 I'm using the log to track where I'm at with this project.
 Super helpful!
 - It's a really really good idea to make sure you have your files linked correctly before spending an hour trying to figure out why things aren't working...
 - The X and Y problem showed up clearly.
 Caught myself before going too far.
 - I physically felt myself figure something out.
 It was like a chill ran through me that was connected to the "correct" path in the code.
 So I typed, not even fully knowing why I was doing what I was doing.
-Sort of like typing english like this in the way that I don't really have to plot out all my moves, I can just type and how I can get to the end of the sentence in one piece.
-That sentence was very long and not a good example :D
+Sort of like how writing English doesn't always involve plotting out my sentences fully before writing them.
+I can just start and trust that I'll find my way to the end.
+I'm only noting it here for posterity.
+Not really sure what to do with this feeling yet (when it comes to coding).

 ## Plog